 #7 FYRIPLAKA BEACH

-Fyriplaka is the second-most popular Milos beach, after Sarakiniko.
+Fyriplaka is the second-most popular beach on the island, after Sarakiniko.
 Fyriplaka Beach is renowned for its long stretch of glistening white sand, milky blue waters and rocky outcrops.

 WHERE TO FIND FIRIPLAKA BEACH